Ovyerus/dotfiles/README.md

 ## License

-All data in this repository is available under the [MIT-0 License](./LICENSE).
+All data in this repository is available in the public domain via the [Unlicense](./LICENSE).
+Refer to https://unlicense.org/ for more info.